gwpy.spectrogram.Spectrogram[source]¶Bases: gwpy.types.array2d.Array2D

 If one argument: a scalar, only used in case

-is of size 1.
+ais of size 1.
 If two arguments: the last argument is the value to be set and must be a scalar, the first argument specifies a single array element location.
 It is either an int or a tuple.

 Notes

-Compared to indexing syntax, itemset
+Compared to indexing syntax, itemset provides some speed increase

-for placing a scalar into a particular location in an ndarray
+for placing a scalar into a particular location in an ndarray,

 if you must do this.
 However, generally this is discouraged: